vbmobile/mobile-id-documentation/docs/index.md

     - Install or update Xcode to latest version;
     - Target iOS 12 or later.

+You must also send an ID (Bundle ID or Application ID) to vision-box so that we can associate the API key with the application, this way your API key is protected with only authorized applications.

 ## Enrolment SDK setup

 === "Android"